Devanshshah1309/notes/notes/stochastic-processes/week-4-part-1.md

 - When $p > q$ (game is biased in our favor), and we start off with more money (i.e., higher $k$), we will play a fewer number of games (for a fixed $N$) → because we are more likely to reach the “winning state” (i.e., obtain $N$ dollars) quickly and we’ll just quit earlier.
 - Similarly, when $q > p$ (game is biased against us) and we start off with less money, we are likely to go broke quickly (and so, we will play fewer number of games).
-- Suppose we get greedy and abandon our stopping rule (i.e,. set $N$ to be very large):
+- Suppose we get greedy and abandon our stopping rule (i.e., set $N$ to be very large):
   - If $p > q$, the random walk diverges to infinity, i.e., it takes a very long time to stop the game
   - If $p < q$, $v_k \to \frac{k}{q-p}$ and so when the winning probability is less than 0.5, the expected time to converge is still finite.